Le GR107 le Chemin des Bonhommes. The following is my 6 day trek on this GR107. Roughly 100kms.

 Day 5 photos

 Mérens to l’Hospitalet près d’Andorre

-Ankles OK better than I thought they would be, knees hurting, but only a little, the up and downs are tiring and sometimes there are some pretty technical parts, am really glad I had the trekking pôles, as I wouldn’t have managed otherwise
+Ankles OK better than I thought they would be, knees hurting, but only a little, the up and downs are tiring.
+There are some pretty technical parts.
+I’m really glad I had the trekking pôles.
+I wouldn’t have managed otherwise.

 Please feel free to ask me any questions, or leave any comments, as usual I muddle up my English with French words here and there, don’t hesitate to tell me so that I can correct them.